 Peter Vandenberg (18:45):

 Yes, you’re, you’re absolutely right.
-Just to go back to the Holy spirit in the earliest of days, when, when, when we set the pattern for our event, Reinert always said then, and he said it right throughout his life.
-And we still said today, he said, the, the only thing that will break the back of the devil in Africa is a mighty outpouring of the Holy spirit.
+Just to go back to the Holy spirit in the earliest of days, when, when, when we set the pattern for our event, Reinhard always said then, and he said it right throughout his life.
+And we still said today, he said, the, the only thing that will break the back of the devil in Africa is a mighty outpouring of the Holy Spirit.
 And we believe in that because you know, the Holy spirit is not just for speaking in tongues and getting goosebumps.
-The Holy spirit is a healing spirit.
+The Holy Spirit is a healing spirit.
 He’s a delivering spirit that we are saved and regenerated in salvation by the Holy spirit.
-So the work of the Holy spirit is absolutely vital.
+So the work of the Holy Spirit is absolutely vital.
 And now to, to answer your other question, what made the ministry grow around it?
 Well, you know, the, the, the overriding factor was, and still is to the state in crossroad nations, under Daniel Kolenda is to see people saved.

 Peter Vandenberg (19:36):

 We want to see people saved, but you know, there’s more to that than just getting up and saying, you need Jesus, you know, and then see, and there’s much more this to, to be effective in that you need to have systems, you need to have structure.
 You need to have integrity.
 You need to have money and you need to have opportunity.
 You know, so all those things came together and one has to protect all of them.
 You have to protect your integrity.
 You have to protect your, the way you handle finances.
 You’ve got to be honorable in your commitment, you know, not book things, and then don’t come or, or, or chop and change.
 You got to build integrity and the ministry built integrity.
-And, and then for us, the key effective feature is w Ron had said it, we still said evangelism that does not lead into the local church is nonsense.
+And, and then for us, the key effective feature is what Reinhard had said it, we still said evangelism that does not lead into the local church is nonsense.